stakater-archive/StakaterCloudDocs-Archived/content/sre/backup-restore/backup-restore.md

 - Resources to include/exclude from backup
 - LabelSelector to filter objects to restore
 - Whether to include cluster resources or not
-- Whether to restore PVs or not
+- Whether to restore PVs or not (Not applicable on Object Only Backups)

 ## Technical viewpoint